 The Math object is a single object that has some named properties, some of which are functions.

 The value of the [[Prototype]] internal property of the Math object is the standard built-in Object prototype object (15.2.4).
-The value of the [[Class]] internal property of the Math object is "Math".
+The Math object has a [[NativeBrand]] internal property whose value is NativeMath.

 The Math object does not have a [[Construct]] internal property; it is not possible to use the Math object as a constructor with the new operator.